NoahSaso/dao-up/docs/pages/updating-a-campaign.md

 # Updating a campaign

-After a campaign is created the fundraising DAO may want to update information about the campaign.
-To do this the fundraising DAO should execute the `update_campaign` method on the campaign contract address.
+After a campaign is created, the fundraising DAO may want to update information about the campaign.
+To do this, the fundraising DAO should execute the `update_campaign` method on the campaign contract address.

 ```json